 As with the foam rollers and massage stick rollers, there are many varieties and shapes of spiky massage balls.
 Some spiky balls have cone-shaped spikes, others have cylindrical ones and massage balls come in a variety of sizes, shapes and levels of firmness.
 The author tends to use a firm and roughly 8cm diameter spiky massage ball and with cone-shaped spikes.
 Such a design works well for applying a "myofascial tissue lock", which is relevant in a self soft tissue release context.
 There are many videos on social media of people using spiky massage balls in what appears to be some form of trigger point therapy.
+The following link has more details on what myofasical trigger points (TrPs) are and their relevance.
 Even just placing a normal massage ball in an area of pain and then applying loads of bodyweight pressure to the tissues is only likely to result in further tissue trauma, possible bruising and further symptom irritation.
 Employing the same method with a spiky massage ball makes even less sense, though a spiky massage ball can be useful for soft tissue release (STR).
 Self soft tissue release (SMR) uses the spiky massage ball in a completely different way to trigger point therapy (TPT).
 Soft Tissue Release works by creating a musculocutaneous soft tissue lock and then applying a form of either active or passive stretch to the tissues under treatment.
 It is possible to use the spikes on the massage ball to achieve a similar musculocutaneous soft tissue lock and in a self-treatment context.

 The following four guides explain how to use the techniques discussed above, and their creation came about through the authors, combined knowledge, experience and pushing his own body to the limits.
 It is personnel preference as to whether one starts by treating the upper legs or lower legs first.
 However, that said if the author was beginning his self leg treatment routine on the upper legs, then he would do the entire upper legs before the lower legs.
 Equally, if starting on the lower legs (calves), it is worth treating the Gastrocnemius before the Soleus, as is explained in the articles.